Building spatial world models from sparse transitional episodic memories: Results

-How does ESWM construct its internal spatial map?
-We find that ESWM's prediction uncertainty—measured by entropy—increases with the length of the integration path needed to solve a query.
-That is, when ESWM must stitch together more episodic memories via overlapping states, uncertainty rises (Fig.\ref{fig:figure4}a).
-Introducing shortcut memories that reduce this path length significantly alters the prediction distribution (independent two-sample t-test; $n=5000$, $p<0.001$; Fig.\ref{fig:figure4}b).
-These results suggest that ESWM builds coherent spatial representations by integrating overlapping episodes.
-Consistent with this, performance improves with denser memory banks, even though they are out-of-distribution (Fig.~\ref{fig:figure4}c).
+We ran several experiments to test whether ESWM truly retrieves the information scattered across its memory bank.
+First, we find that ESWM's prediction uncertainty—measured by entropy of its output distribution probability—increases with the length of the integration path needed to solve a query (Fig.~\ref{fig:figure4}a).
+Second, we found that introducing shortcut memories that reduce this path length, significantly alters the prediction distribution (independent two-sample t-test; $n=5000$, $p<0.001$; Fig.~\ref{fig:figure4}b).
+Third, we find that ESWM trained in size-19 environments can generalize to substantially larger environments of size 37 in \texttt{Open Arena}, achieving lower, but still well-above-chance prediction accuracy ($s_s$: 59\%, $a$: 90\%, $s_e$: 55\%)-- unlikely if the model had simply memorized patterns.
+Fourth, ESWM's performance improves with denser, non-minimal memory banks, despite being out-of-distribution in \texttt{Random Wall} (Fig.~\ref{fig:figure4}c).
+Lastly, despite being trained only on clean data, ESWM develops some robustness to noisy memory banks.
+Its prediction accuracy only dropped by 1\% and 10\%, respectively, when tested on memory banks containing contradictory state observations and transition outcomes ($n$=5000; Extended Methods~\ref{extended_method:noise_experiment}).
+Altogether, these results suggest that ESWM indeed builds coherent spatial representations by integrating overlapping episodes.